wanghongran2023/AWS_ML_finetuning/README.md

 | hpo.py | The Python script used for hyperparameter optimization (HPO). |
 | train_model.py | The Python script used to train the model.
 This file is similar to hpo.py, with the primary difference being that it includes additional code for SageMaker Debugger and Profiler, which are not present in hpo.py|
 | inference.py | The entry point for the SageMaker endpoint.
 Since we deploy a custom-trained model, this script helps process the input data, execute predictions, and send the response|

+# Model Insights

+This model demonstrates a fine-tuned version of ResNet-34 for image classification using the CIFAR-100 dataset.
+The training and evaluation process is monitored using SageMaker Debugger, which captures metrics such as batch loss, batch accuracy, epoch loss, and epoch accuracy.
+And the insights are as follow: